Simplified decision making in the belief space using belief sparsification: Simplified decision making

 \end{definition}

-To put in words, this loss is the difference between the maximal objective value, attained by applying the optimal candidate action $a^*$ on ${\bm\xi}$, and the value attained by applying~$a^*_s$ (the optimal candidate action according to the simplified solution) on ${\bm\xi}$.
+To put in words, this loss is the difference between the maximal objective value, attained by applying the optimal candidate action $a^*$ on ${\bm\xi}$, and the value attained by applying~$a^*_s$ (the action returned from the solution of the simplified solution) on ${\bm\xi}$.
 This idea is illustrated in Fig.~\ref{fig:loss-concept}.
-We implicitly assume that the original objective function~$J$ can accept actions from the simplified set of candidates~$\mathcal{A}_s$.
+We implicitly assume that the original objective function~$V$ can accept actions from the simplified set of candidates~$\mathcal{A}_s$.
 When the solutions to the problems agree \mbox{$\loss(\problem,\problem_s) = 0$}.

-Most often it is indeed possible to settle for simplified decision problem formulation (which can lead to a sub-optimal action), in order to reduce the complexity of action selection; though, it is important to quantify and bound the potential loss, before applying the selected action, in order to guarantee that this solution can be relied upon.
+Most often it is indeed possible to settle for simplified decision problem formulation (which can lead to a sub-optimal action), in order to reduce the complexity of action selection; though, it is important to quantify and bound the potential loss, before applying the selected action, in order to guarantee that this solution can be relied on.